carodew/carodew.github.io/README.md

 ### Images

-New projects need images.
+When I add a new project I need to add images.
 Specifically:

 - Thumbnail – represents the project on the homepage.
 157 × 102
 - Don't forget about the mobile view.
 That would be no bueno.